-Artificial intelligence (AI) has been pegged by some as fourth industrial revolution with many industries and many countries investing heavily in it.
+Artificial intelligence (AI) has been pegged by some as the fourth industrial revolution, with many industries and countries investing heavily in it.

-According to research reports including the one from Statista show that there will be massive growth in revenues from AI by 2025.
-Statista predicts that revenues from AI would touch US$59.74 billion in 2025 up from US$1.37 billion in 2016.
+According to Statista, it is estimated that there will be massive growth in revenues from AI over the next several years, reaching US$126 billion in 2025, up from US$1.37 billion in 2016.

-With that in mind, here the Investing News Network provides a comprehensive look at AI with an overview of how investors can step into this ever-growing sector to help better answer the question to, “what is artificial intelligence investing?”
+With that in mind, here the Investing News Network provides a comprehensive look at AI, with an overview of how investors can step into this ever-growing sector to help better answer the question of what artificial intelligence investing is.

 What is artificial intelligence?

-NVIDIA in its report said AI is transforming the world and that much of its origins stretch back to the post World War II era.
-The company credits the development of open source frameworks for creating a revolution which was backed by development of Graphics Processing Units with faster and powerful chips to support workloads of machine learning and deep learning.
+The company credits the development of open-source frameworks for creating a revolution backed by the development of graphics processing units with faster and more powerful chips to support machine learning and deep learning.

-While ‘Narrow AI’ is currently in play, the natural progression is towards ‘General AI,’ which in concept is the machine that has all the human senses and does things just like humans.
+While “Narrow AI” is currently in play, the natural progression is towards “General AI,” which in concept is a machine that has human senses and does things just like humans do.

-Schmidt explained that machine learning is “how the system looks at the complex sets of data” and learns from the data, while AI is how the data is expressed.
+Schmidt has said that machine learning is “how the system looks at the complex sets of data” and learns from the data, while AI is how the data is expressed.

-Further, Schmidt said that the terms are used interchangeably and pointed to Google’s Google Photos and Google Translate products as examples for AI in play.
+Further, Schmidt has noted that the terms are used interchangeably, pointing to Google’s Google Photos and Google Translate products as examples of AI in play.